A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Emission from the inner shocked ejecta

 where

 is the emission measure of the shocked ejecta with

 being its volume.
 The left and right hand sides of Eq. (\ref{eq:rad_eq}) represent the emission luminosity of and the energy injection rate into the shocked ejecta.

-Figure \ref{fig:electron_temperature} shows the emission temperature obtained from Eq. (\ref{eq:rad_eq}) for several sets of model parameters.
-As expected from the timescale arguments above, the emission temperature is in the range of $\lesssim 3\mbox{--}4\,\mathrm{eV}$, suggesting that the inner shocked SN ejecta emit mainly UV photons, not X rays.
+Figure \ref{fig:electron_temperature} shows the {electron} temperature obtained from Eq. (\ref{eq:rad_eq}) for several sets of model parameters: {To estimate the electron temperature $T_\mathrm{e}$ from Eqs. (\ref{eq:rad_eq})-(\ref{eqn:ejecta_volume}), we need to begin by solving the shock dynamics using the model outlined in Section 3, which is characterized by model parameters $M_\mathrm{ej}$, $\dot M_\mathrm{w}$, and $t_\mathrm{w}$.} As expected from the timescale arguments above, the emission temperature is in the range of $\lesssim 3\mbox{--}4\,\mathrm{eV}$, suggesting that the inner shocked SN ejecta emit mainly UV photons, not X rays.
 These UV photons are expected to be absorbed by the surrounding dust-rich ring and re-emitted in the IR bands.